 However, prior to Covid it was a solid performer in oil and natural gas production and had some of the most sought after minerals and royalties due to the longevity of production from this oldie but goodie.

-But don’t give up hope if you own mineral and royalty rights in this area as we are seeing activity grow in the following counties: Karnes, Gonzales, and DeWitt, to name a few.
+We are continuing to see activity grow in the following counties: Karnes, Gonzales, and DeWitt, to name a few.

 Whether your minerals are valuable in these areas depends greatly on their stage of development.